 The guidance below is largely intended to assist individuals who do not have access to a marriage equality state.
 If a couple marries in a state that recognizes both same-sex and opposite-sex marriages, gender becomes less legally important.
 However, couples may still have to submit evidence about their medical/legal transition in order for the U.S. government to issue identity documents reflecting the appropriate gender.

 What does the guidance require for marriage-based petitions?

-The new guidance will approve benefits based on marriage where:
+For states that do not recognize marriage equality. the guidance will approve benefits based on marriage where:

 - The law where the marriage took place does not bar a marriage between a transgender individual and a person of the other gender.

 What do I need to do to prove that the marriage is different sex?

 The transgender spouse will need to prove that they have medically transitioned to the current gender.
 This can be proven with the following documents:

 - Amended birth certificate; or

 - Other official recognition of the corrected gender such as passport, court order, naturalization certificate or in some cases a driver’s license; or